-Did you hear that Rep. Dennis Kucinich (D-OH) brought articles of impeachment against Vice President Dick Cheney to the House floor on Tuesday of last week10?
-The nation’s leading paper, The New York Times didn’t carry the story, and it may well be that your local newspaper also didn’t have it11x20.
-The Washington Post, with the federal government as its local beat, did run a piece on the event, but it was a cutesy comment column (“Kucinich’s Battle Against Cheney Not So (Im)Peachy Keen”) that mocked the impeachment move and the man who brought it12.
+Did you hear that Rep. Dennis Kucinich (D-OH) brought articles of impeachment against Vice President Dick Cheney to the House floor on Tuesday of last week?
+The nation’s leading paper, _The New York Times_ didn’t carry the story, and it may well be that your local newspaper also didn’t have itx. _The Washington Post_, with the federal government as its local beat, did run a piece on the event, but it was a cutesy comment column (“Kucinich’s Battle Against Cheney Not So (Im)Peachy Keen”) that mocked the impeachment move and the man who brought it.
 Shouldn’t the first formal impeachment move from the new Democratic-majority Congress merit a serious story on the front page of the nation’s newspapers?
-On the evening following the event, you could find a fair, informative article on some Internet news sites – for instance, The Raw Story, CQ Politics, CNN and Fox News13x14x15x16.
-As for network and cable TV, I don’t know if their regular newscasts covered the story, but CNN’s Wolf Blitzer did interview Kucinich on the matter that evening during his daily news show17.
+On the evening following the event, you could find a fair, informative article on some Internet news sites – for instance, _The Raw Story_, _CQ Politics_, CNN and Fox Newsxxx.
+As for network and cable TV, I don’t know if their regular newscasts covered the story, but CNN’s Wolf Blitzer did interview Kucinich on the matter that evening during his daily news show.
 At any rate, Kucinich’s impeachment measure contains three articles:

 * I. That Cheney “purposely manipulated the intelligence process to deceive the citizens and Congress of the United States by fabricating a threat of Iraqi weapons of mass destruction to justify the use of the United States Armed Forces against the nation of Iraq in a manner damaging to our national security interests.”

-- II.
+* II.
 That Cheney “purposely manipulated the intelligence process to deceive the citizens and Congress of the United States about an alleged relationship between Iraq and al Qaeda in order to justify the use of the U.S. Armed Forces against the nation of Iraq in a manner damaging to our national security interests.”

-- III.
+* III.
 That Cheney violated Article VI of the Constitution that “all treaties made … under the authority of the United States shall be the supreme law of the land”, in that he “has openly threatened aggression against the Republic of Iran absent any real threat to the United States, and done so with the United States’ proven capability to carry out such threats, thus undermining the national security of the United States.”

 Kucinich supports these claims with 15 or 16 documents for each article.
-He said it was important to take this action now to stop Cheney from starting a war against Iran18.
+He said it was important to take this action now to stop Cheney from starting a war against Iran.
 Asked about impeaching Bush, Kucinich said that impeaching Cheney first was the responsible way, because the other way Cheney would become President, and it would be agonizing for the nation to impeach two presidents, one after the other.
 Kucinich also gave a basic reason for the impeachment move:

+bq.
 It’s not appropriate for the government to lie to people.
 It is wrong for government officials — you know, the vice president, in this case — to take this nation into war based on lies.

+bq.
 And so, again, this becomes a question of who we are as a people.
 And so this resolution 333, articles of impeachment against the vice president, will let future generations know that no one is above the law of this country and that Congresses have the specific responsibility to provide a check to administrative abuse of power.
 That’s the way the framers set this government up.

 Results of _The Paragraph_’s online poll taken between May 3rd and June 30th: